ellysh/video-game-bots/ClickerBots/tools.md

 ## API Hooking

-We will develop example applications with the high level language.
-The language encapsulate the calls of Windows API functions by simplified interface.
-But it is necessary to know which Windows API functions have been actually used in the examples.
+We will develop example applications with the a level language.
+The language encapsulate the calls of WinAPI functions by simplified interface.
+But it is necessary to know which WinAPI functions have been actually used in the examples.
 It will allow you to understand algorithms better.
-Moreover, when you know the exact Windows API function you can interact with it directly using your favorite programming language.
+Moreover, when you know the exact WinAPI function you can interact with it directly using your favorite programming language.

 There are a lot of tools that provide hooking the application's calls to system libraries technique.
 I have used the freeware [API Monitor v2](http://www.rohitab.com/apimonitor) application.
 It allows you to filter all hooked calls, gather information of the process, decode input/output parameters of the functions and view/edit process memory.
 Full list of the features is available on the developers website.